mongodb/docs/source/includes/considerations-change-mongodb-version.rst

 - Plan the version change during a predefined maintenance window.

-- Before changing a production environment, try to change the MongoDB version on a staging environment.
+- Change the MongoDB version on a staging environment before changing a production environment.
 Your staging environment should mirror your production environment.
 This can help avoid compatibility issues that may result in downtime for your production deployment.

-- With a :term:`replica set` or :term:`sharded cluster`, you must upgrade each process in this order:
+- Upgrade :term:`replica sets <replica set>` in this order:

-  For :term:`replica sets <replica set>`:

   1. Upgrade each :term:`secondary` one at a time.
   2. Upgrade the :term:`primary`.

+  If you try to upgrade the processes in a different order, the upgrade may fail.

-  For :term:`sharded clusters <sharded cluster>`:
+- Upgrade :term:`sharded clusters <sharded cluster>` in this order:

   1. Upgrade the :term:`config servers <config server>` replica set.
   2. Upgrade each the :term:`replica set` for each shard.
   3. Upgrade each :program:`mongos` process.

-  If you try to upgrade the processes in a different order, the upgrade can fail.
+  If you try to upgrade the processes in a different order, the upgrade may fail.

   .. example::
      If you upgrade your ``mongos`` processes to 3.4 before upgrading the :term:`config servers <config server>`, a :term:`sharded cluster` upgrade fails.
-The ``mongos`` running 3.4 cannot talk to config servers running 3.2.
+The ``mongos`` running 3.4 cannot interact with config servers running 3.2.

-- To *downgrade* to an earlier MongoDB version if your MongoDB configuration file includes options incompatible with the earlier MongoDB version, perform the downgrade in two stages:
+- Perform any *downgrades* in *two* stages if your MongoDB configuration file includes options incompatible with the earlier MongoDB version:

   1. Remove the configuration settings specific to the newer MongoDB version.
 Deploy those changes.